sebnorth/Getting-and-Cleaning-Data-Project/CodeBook.md

 From [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) we understand the meaning of all the variables 3-68.
 These are numbers, measurements.

-1. "subject\_code"

-variable "subject _ code" is in format object number, ex. object 1 means object depicted as 1 in "./UCI HAR Dataset/train/subject\_train.txt"
+1. "subject\_code" - this variable is in format 'object number', ex. 'object 1' means object depicted as 1 in "./UCI HAR Dataset/train/subject\_train.txt"

-2. "activity _ code"

-variable "activity\_code "is the name of the avtivity, ex. instead of number 5 from "./UCI HAR Dataset/train/y test.txt" we have a label from fifth row in activity\_labels.txt
+2. "activity _ code" - this variable is the name of the activity, ex. instead of number 5 from "./UCI HAR Dataset/train/y test.txt" we have a label from fifth row in 'activity\_labels.txt' file.

 3. "tBodyAcc.mean...X"
 4. "tBodyAcc.mean...Y"